normic/django-docmgr/README.rst

 Features
 --------
-* Pluggable Document which can connect Documents to any model
+* Pluggable Document model which can connect Documents to any model
 * Templatetag for nice preview of a given (image)document
-* Provides DocuemntPreviewWidget which shows a preview of an image instead of the normal filelink
+* Provides DocumentPreviewWidget which shows a preview of an image instead of the normal filelink
 * When deleting or changing a referenced document, the file will be deleted as well
 * Provides a simple AdminModel